 What does your end-of-year homeschool wrap-up look like?

-New to homeschooling?
-Find what you need to know to get started: How to Homeschool.
+New to homeschool planning?
+Find what you need to know to get started: Homeschool Planning.